HAS COVERED SUMO in JAPAN for 40 YEARS, WAS THE CHARTER COLOR COMMENTATOR on NHK'S WORLDWIDE TV COVERAGE of SUMO

 The Artist’s acclaimed equestrian drawings are striking works that must be experienced up close and personal to fully realize their gravitas and energy impact.

 Top quality designer Ts with reflective metallic writing and the above image which appeared on the Dans Papers Hampton Classic Edition 2009.
 5 different styles.
 Email the studio for the catalogue! firstname.lastname@example.org

-Lynn Matsuoka is the author of the up-coming Memoir about her 37 years “Behind the Curtain” documenting the Traditional Japanese Worlds of Kabuki Theater and Sumo in drawings and paintings.
+Lynn Matsuoka is the author of 2 up-coming books; The Secret World of SUMO and a Memoir about her 37 years “Behind the Curtain” documenting the Traditional Japanese Worlds of Kabuki Theater and Sumo in drawings and paintings.

 The Artist’s acclaimed Equestrian drawings are striking works that must be experienced up close and personal to fully realize their gravitas and energy impact.

-Blessed with a gift of documentary story-telling fused with a rare visual craft, Matsuoka's art conjures up the poetic imagery of birds in flight and horses gliding over the earth.
-Her brush glides over the canvas or paper, creating a startling whirr of images and motion.
+Blessed with a gift of documentary story-telling fused with a rare visual craft, Matsuoka's artwork conjures up the poetic imagery of birds in flight and horses gliding over the earth.
 Her sure hand designs poetic movements that stir emotion in the viewer, and her compelling work has thus earned over 40 international solo shows.

 Matsuoka’s works are defined by powerful, lyrical lines.
 They often feature hand-made rice paper, lending a rich substrate of unique depth and tactile quality wherever her brush lands.
 It adds further credence to her reportage skill and energy, where she quickly converts people, animals and events into inspirationally renewing art.